-5. What if the tree retention area or R-ELZ is densely stocked with commercial trees and requires thinning?
+5. What if the tree retention area is densely stocked with commercial trees and requires thinning?

-You can propose thinning in overstocked RMAs with trees of commercial size, but this requires filing a plan for an alternate practice (PFAP) and approval from an Oregon Department of Forestry (ODF) stewardship forester (see page 94).
+You can propose thinning in overstocked RMAs with trees of commercial size, but this requires filing a plan for an alternate practice (PFAP) and approval from an Oregon Department of Forestry (ODF) stewardship forester (see page 96).
 Updated basal area tables were retained after the Private Forest Accord agreement was reached to help plan for and justify thinning in these cases.